barricklab/burden/README.md

 # Burden Assay Protocol

-1. Retrieve and resuspend Biobrick kit distribution samples as described on iGEM webpage: http://parts.igem.org/Help:2019_DNA_Distribution

-2. Transform 1 µl of resuspended BioBrick samples into a 50 µl aliquot of chemically competent burden monitor strain cells (CalCl2 chemical competent cells; burden monitor cells made as described in methods section).
+1. Transform 1 µl of any plasmid of interest into a 50 µl aliquot of chemically competent burden monitor strain cells (CalCl2 chemical competent cells; burden monitor cells made as described in methods section).
 Incubate transformants overnight at 37C on LB agar plates supplemented with appropriate antibiotics: (1) 50 mg/mL Kanamycin (burden monitor strain is kanamycin-resistant), and (2) the antibiotic(s) in the Biobrick plasmid backbone.

 3. Pick an antibiotic-resistant colony from the plate and inoculate in a culture tube with 5 mL LB and appropriate antibiotics.
 Incubate overnight at 37C (~250rpm).
 If performing a burden assay the next day, prepare overnight cultures of JEB1204-JEB1208 (BFP control strains, inoculate in 5mL LB supplemented with 50 mg/mL Kanamycin + 20 mg/mL Chloramphenicol).